pierrevdk/cozy-konnector-mgen/README.md

 [Cozy] is a platform that brings all your web services in the same private space.
 With it, your webapps and your devices can share data easily, providing you with a new experience.
 You can install Cozy on your own hardware where no one's tracking you.

-What's this new konnector?
+What's this konnector?
 --------------------------

-The konnector gets information from MGEN (french insurance).
+The konnector gets information from [MGEN][mgen] (french national insurance).

 What data is imported ?
 -----------------------